 Let's add a "algo" param for each object of type modem in osmo-gsm-tester.
 Also support setting a default value.
 This can then be obtained by using modem.algo(), and we can pass that to subscriber_add algo parameter.

-#9 Updated by pespin about 2 years ago
+#9 Updated by pespin over 2 years ago

 - % Done changed from 50 to 80

 - authentication optional and encryption a5 0 (off).

 - authentication required and encryption a5 0 (off).

 - authentication required and encryption a5 1 (on).

 Those 3 tests are to be used with AoIP setup (osmo-msc).
 I still see issues when using osmo-nitb: sometimes the modem is accepted even if the KI is incorrect, ie no auth is done.